 Are you ready to get back to the classroom?
 As always, it is esstential for us to stay positive and connected with the community in the face of challenges ahead.
 Here are some back-to-school tips for you to be prepared for the new start.
 Tips 1 -【Ready Get set, Go】 What can you do to overcome the new challenges of the new school environment ?
 1. Be prepared – prepare for your lessons and make an effort to do your best at school 2.
 Find support – Talk with your teachers, parents or the school social worker.
 They are willing to help 3.
 Learn to relax – Take some deep breaths.
 Relax your muscles. >>> Read more on Ready… Get set, Go!
 Tips 2 - 【Entrance to Form One】 You may more or less feel nervous and stressed when being progressed to the secondary school which is a new environment.
 Don’t worry, however, there is always a first time for everything.
 It just take some more time for you to adapt to the new learning environment.
 Stay strong!
 Nothing can overwhelm you!
 Enjoy your new secondary school life. >>> Encouraging Messages for F.1 Students Tips 3 - 【Ice Breaking Tips】 Feeling alone?
 No worries!
 Joyful Weather Report Series: Ice Breaking Tips help you take the initiative to break the ice and try to build the interpersonal network bit by bit in daily life! >>>Joyful Weather Report Series: Ice Breaking Tips (Video) >>> The Ultimate Ice Breaking Tips Need help?
 Don’t forget them!
 Even though there may be difficulties at times, you can always get support!
 Other than teachers and parents, these organizations are pleased to listen to your thoughts!
 For more tips, please visit YouthCan’s “Back to School Tips - with Love”.
 Remember to stay positive and connected with the community.
 Have faith to yourself and enjoy a colourful life.
 You surely can make it!
 For more details, please visit the Student Health Service website.

 Amid the COVID-19 epidemic, you may have adopted the mode of online learning at home.
 You are recommended to utilize the following online learning resources during and after the home learning period.
 1 – HKEdCity "Online Learning 360°" Designated Webpage E-Learning resources such as multimedia, reading and assessment materials, game-based learning platforms and educational television programmes for various subjects are made available under the categories of different key stages and learning areas.
 2 – Educational Multimedia Educational Multimedia provides multimedia educational resources, including theme-based short videos, multi-ending micro movies, animations, nursery rhymes, picture books, photos, sound tracks, and videos which are divided into chapters and short clips of a few minutes.
 You can also view the educational videos via the “Educational Multimedia” mobile application (Google Play) (Apple Store).
 3 – RTHK’s E-Learning Webpage * Radio Television Hong Kong's E-Learning Webpage covers interesting learning contents in various subjects such as language study, culture, arts, science, philosophy and healthy lifestyle.
-A Second Edition of Tutor Online 2020 is also made available on RTHK * Chinese version only 4 – Learning Resources about COVID-19 # “Curriculum Resources about the COVID-19” are available on The Education Bureau (EDB)’s website, you can learn more about the tips on epidemic prevention and relevant knowledge under related key stages and topics.
-1st batch of learning resources <March 2020> 2nd batch of learning resources <August 2020> # Related learning resources will be updated on a regular basis.
+A Second Edition of Tutor Online 2020 is also made available on RTHK * Chinese version only 4 – Learning Resources about COVID-19 # “Curriculum Resources about the COVID-19” are available on The Education Bureau (EDB)’s website, you can learn more about the tips on epidemic prevention and relevant knowledge under related key stages and topics. # Related learning resources will be updated on a regular basis.
 For more e-Learning resources provided by the public bodies, please refer to “E-Learning Resources of Public Bodies”.
 For Teachers: Learning and Teaching Resources - "Learning and Teaching Resource Lists" provides various online resources including "Curriculum Resources about the COVID-19", "Information and related measures taken by the Government in fighting COVID-19" and other online resources. - "Dedicated webpage on Using e-Learning Modes to Support Students’ Home Learning" provides video clips teaching skills in adopting e-learning platforms, flipped classroom strategy and real-time online teaching with a step-by-step approach.
 For more details, please visit the EDB website.

 Scholarships School days can be one of life's most wonderful episodes.
 You learn new things and face new challenges.
 Students with outstanding performance may even win scholarships.
 So make the most of it!
 Scholarships are usually provided by funds, such as the Senior Secondary Education Awards of the Agricultural Products Scholarship Fund and Marine Fish Scholarship Fund, the Grantham Scholarships Fund, the Japanese Government (Monbukagakusho:MEXT) Scholarship (Undergraduate Student), the Education Scholarships Fund, and the Sir Edward Youde Memorial Fund (including Medals and Prizes).
 You can find other relevant scholarship information in the Life Planning Information Website of the Education Bureau and Student Finance Office, Working Family and Student Financial Assistance Agency.
 The Multi-faceted Excellence Scholarship The Multi-faceted Excellence Scholarship supports universities and tertiary institutions in admitting local students who excel in sports, arts and/or community services.
-Details can be found on the website of the Home Affairs Bureau.
+Details can be found on the website of Youth Development Commission.
 Grants and loans The Grantham Maintenance Grants provides maintenance grants to full-time Secondary 4 to Secondary 6 students as well as students studying certain full-time courses in the Hong Kong Institute of Vocational Education who are financially in need.
 In addition, the Sing Tao Charitable Foundation Students' Loan Fund offers interest-free emergency loans to Secondary 4 to Secondary 6 students who face sudden financial hardship due to adverse changes in family circumstances.
 Student Financial Assistance Scheme The Student Finance Office, Working Family and Student Finicial Assistance Agency currently administers various student financial assistance schemes to provide assistance to disadvantaged secondary students in the form of School Textbook Assistance, Student Travel Subsidy and Subsidy for Internet Access Charges.
 Students of Yi Jin Diploma can also apply for financial assistance and for those who meet the prescribed criteria will obtain 30% or 100% tuition fee reimbursement.